 Your thyroid gland absorbs nearly all of the iodine in your body.
-When radioactive iodine (RAI), also known as I-131, is taken into the body in liquid or capsule form, it concentrates in thyroid cells.
-The radiation can destroy the thyroid gland and any other thyroid cells (including cancer cells) that take up iodine, with little effect on the rest of your body.
-The radiation dose used here is much stronger than the one used in radioiodine scans, which were described in Tests for Thyroid Cancer.
+Because of this, radioactive iodine (RAI, also called I-131) can be used to treat thyroid cancer.
+The RAI collects mainly in thyroid cells, where the radiation can destroy the thyroid gland and any other thyroid cells (including cancer cells) that take up iodine, with little effect on the rest of your body.
+The radiation dose used here is much stronger than the one used in radioiodine scans, which are described in Tests for Thyroid Cancer.

 This treatment can be used to ablate (destroy) any thyroid tissue not removed by surgery or to treat some types of thyroid cancer that have spread to lymph nodes and other parts of the body.

-Radioactive iodine therapy improves the survival rate of patients with papillary or follicular thyroid cancer (differentiated thyroid cancer) that has spread to the neck or other body parts, and this treatment is now standard practice in such cases.
-But the benefits of RAI therapy are less clear for patients with small cancers of the thyroid gland that do not seem to have spread, which can often be removed completely with surgery.
+Radioactive iodine therapy helps people live longer if they have papillary or follicular thyroid cancer (differentiated thyroid cancer) that has spread to the neck or other body parts, and it is now standard practice in such cases.
+But the benefits of RAI therapy are less clear for people with small cancers of the thyroid gland that do not seem to have spread, which can often be removed completely with surgery.
 Discuss your risks and benefits of RAI therapy with your doctor.
 Radioactive iodine therapy cannot be used to treat anaplastic (undifferentiated) and medullary thyroid carcinomas because these types of cancer do not take up iodine.

-Most doctors also recommend that the patient follow a low iodine diet for 1 or 2 weeks before treatment.
+Most doctors also recommend that you follow a low iodine diet for 1 or 2 weeks before treatment.
 This means avoiding foods that contain iodized salt and red dye #3, as well as dairy products, eggs, seafood, and soy.

 Short-term side effects of RAI treatment may include: